DavidTorres-sys/sitas-checkin-backend/README.md

 ## Cleanup

-To stop and remove the Oracle container, run the following command:
+To stop and remove the containers, run the following command:

 ```bash
 docker-compose down